cloudmesh-ansible/ansible-cloudmesh-face/docker/README.rst

         cd  ansible-cloudmesh-face/docker
         docker# ls –l

-      MUCT folder has “jpg” sub-folder, which has all the jpg images unzipped and saved.
+      MUCT folder has `jpg` sub-folder, which has all the jpg images unzipped and saved.

     - Run the demos using a big dataset::